 To make sure that your children feel secure (and loved) by both you and your partner, you’ll need to put in extra time and effort – no matter what else you’ve got going on.
 Make sure you address all of their concerns, and give them the time they require to think through what is in fact a very adult topic.

 Above everything else, always make sure to remind them of just how much you love them.

 Anyone who finds out about an affair and a subsequent divorce is naturally devastated, but children are particularly affected by the news.
 In these difficult times, allowing children to voice their feelings will help them to feel heard and better understood.
 If necessary, you might even want to look for assistance to ensure that everyone receives the care (and counseling) they might require.

-For real, specialized, expert advice from trusted Reno Family Law and Divorce Attorneys, contact us today.
+For real, specialized, experienced advice from trusted Reno Family Law and Divorce Attorneys, contact us today.